oxinabox/DataDeps.jl/README.md

 ### Using a datadep string or `resolve` to get hold of the data.
 For any registered DataDep (see below), `datadep"Name"`, returns a path to a folder containing the data.
-If when that string macro is evaluated no such folder exists, then DataDeps will swing into action and coordiante the acquisition of the data into a folder, then return the path that now contains the data.
+If when that string macro is evaluated no such folder exists, then DataDeps will swing into action and coordinate the acquisition of the data into a folder, then return the path that now contains the data.

 You can also use `datadep"Name/subfolder/file.txt"` (and similar) to get a path to the file at  `subfolder/file.txt` within the data directory for `Name`.
 Just like when using the plain `datadep"Name"` this will if required downloadload the whole datadep (**not** just the file).